Foraminotomy for spinal stenosis

-Laser Spine Institute’s alternative
+Laser Spine Institute’s foraminotomy procedures

-During a foraminotomy, one of the minimally invasive spine surgery procedures performed at Laser Spine Institute, our surgeons use state-of-the-art technology to access the source of the narrowing and clean out bone, tissue or other blockages that are the source of painful symptoms.
+During a foraminotomy, which is one of the minimally invasive decompression procedures performed at Laser Spine Institute, our board-certified surgeons+ access the source of the narrowing and clean out bone, tissue or other blockages that are the source of painful symptoms.

-- Is performed in a comfortable, outpatient setting
+- Is performed in an outpatient setting